cornellsh/signal-ai/docs/signal_assistant_core.md

 *   **Requirement 5.1.1.1:** Each unique Signal User Identifier (UUID, representing a specific Signal account) MUST be mapped to a single, cryptographically secure, random, and opaque `internal_user_id` within the Enclave.
 *   **Requirement 5.1.1.2:** The mapping from Signal User Identifier to `internal_user_id` MUST occur exclusively within the Enclave.
 *   **Requirement 5.1.1.3:** The Enclave MUST store this mapping only within its secure, attested storage.
-*   **Requirement 5.1.1.4:** The Host MUST NEVER see the direct Signal User Identifier in association with user activity or persistent data.
-The Host SHALL only operate on `internal_user_id` when communicating with the Enclave.
+*   **Requirement 5.1.1.4:** The Host MAY see direct Signal User Identifiers transiently as part of network-layer metadata when communicating with Signal servers, but MUST NEVER store or log them at rest or associate them with Host-side operational logs or other persisted user activity.
+For all persistent data and all Host–Enclave communication, the Host SHALL only operate on `internal_user_id`.
 *   **Requirement 5.1.1.5:** Multi-device interactions (a single Signal User Identifier interacting from multiple linked devices) SHALL be recognized as originating from the same `internal_user_id`.
 The system MUST NOT differentiate between a user's linked devices for identity purposes, treating them as extensions of the same user.
 *   **Requirement 5.1.1.6:** If a user reinstalls the Signal application on a device, their Signal User Identifier remains the same, and the existing `internal_user_id` mapping SHALL be used by the Enclave.
 *   **Requirement 5.1.1.7:** If a user changes their phone number but transfers their Signal account, their Signal User Identifier MAY change.
 The Enclave SHOULD attempt to remap the new Signal User Identifier to the existing `internal_user_id` if verifiable (e.g., via a secure account recovery process initiated by the user).
 If re-mapping is not possible, the new Signal User Identifier SHALL be treated as a new user with a new `internal_user_id`.